tensorfactory/PiFaceCam/README.md

 **Hardware requirement / setup:**
 1. Raspberry Pi3 Model B+ and Pi4
-2. Picamera or USB camera.(Note: For stereo camera setup, you will need 1 Picamera + 1 USB camera.
+2. Picamera or USB camera.(Note: For stereo camera setup, we will need 1 Picamera + 1 USB camera.
 PiFaceCam does not support 2 USB cameras)
 3. A LED connected to GPIO19 (pin number can be changed later) via a resistor as system status indicator.The LED will blinks during system loading and on continuously when system is ready.
 LED blinks indefinitely signify error has occurred.
 4. GPIO26 (pin number can be changed later) connected to ground via a resistor.
 It will trigger program exit when connect to high.
 5. As facial-recognition is computationally heavy, proper heat management is required.
 Standard cooling fan with heat sink on CPU was tested to be sufficient.